Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Particle-In-Cell (PIC) Simulation of Laser Wakefield Acceleration

-After a certain propagation distance of $x \sim 9$ mm, the net charge of the self-injected electrons becomes nearly constant for all cases, with values ranging from 0.1 pC to 18 pC, as can be seen from the inset of Fig. \ref{fig_pic_Q_a0}(a).
-The highest remaining charge appears in Case-5, because here the density has a downramp profile, which makes the wake size grow with propagation.
-From Case-2 to Case-4, the final constant charge ranges between 0.1 pC and 0.5 pC, with the lowest value in Case-2, then Case-3, and highest in Case-4.
-This steady trend is followed by the fact that the density increases faster in Case-2, then in Case-3, and more slowly in Case-4.
-As a result, more self-injected helium electrons dephase and move into the decelerating and defocusing phase of the second wake wave for the Case-2.
-However, in Case-1, even though the density has an upramp profile, this trend does not hold.
-The final net charge of the self-injected electrons is $Q_{SI} \sim 12$ pC, which is much higher than in Case-2 to Case-4.
-This may be because the density is much higher for Case-1, which leads to rapid acceleration of the injected electrons.
-As a result, in this case, comparatively fewer electrons phase-slip into the second wake wave.
+After a propagation distance of $x \sim 9$ mm, the net charge of the self-injected electrons becomes nearly constant for all cases, with values ranging from 0.1 pC to 18 pC, as shown in the inset of Fig. \ref{fig_pic_Q_a0}(a).
+The highest remaining charge corresponds to Case-5, owing to the largest amount of self-injected charge in this case.
+For Case-2 to Case-4, the final saturated charge lies in the range of 0.1 pC to 0.5 pC, with the lowest value observed in Case-2, followed by Case-3, and the highest in Case-4.
+This trend can be attributed to the rate of density increase, which is fastest in Case-2, slower in Case-3, and slowest in Case-4.
+Consequently, a larger fraction of self-injected helium electrons in Case-2 undergo dephasing and enter the decelerating and defocusing phase of the second wake wave.
+However, Case-1 does not follow this trend, despite having an upramp density profile.
+In this case, the final net charge of the self-injected electrons is $Q_{SI} \sim 12$ pC, which is significantly higher than in Case-2 to Case-4.
+This can be attributed to the comparatively higher plasma density and $a_0$ at later stages of the evolution, which leads to more rapid acceleration of the self-injected electrons.
+As a result, fewer self-injected electrons undergo phase slippage into the second wake wave.

-Overall, our simulation results indicate that an optimal density profile can significantly reduce, or even eliminate, self-injected electrons.
-This is important because self-injected electrons can couple to the ionization-injected electrons through space-charge forces, potentially degrading the quality of the main electron beam generated via ionization injection.
-Additionally, in some cases (e.g., Case-5; see Fig.~\ref{fig_pic_phase_space}(c3)), the energy spectrum of the self-injected electrons may overlap with that of the ionization-injected beam.
-In LWFA experiments, these two electron beams cannot be distinguished, and such overlap would degrade the beam quality of the final accelerated electron bunch.